Table of Contents

 If you blow it, you’re essentially leaving it up to the user to figure everything out themselves.
 The end result of that is higher churn, dissatisfied customers and more resources put towards customer support.

 Let’s make sure that doesn’t happen to you.
-Here are eight tips to write onboarding welcome emails that drive users back to your product.
+Here are seven tips to write onboarding welcome emails that drive users back to your product.
 And we also threw in some real-life examples for inspiration!

 1. Write a simple and captivating subject line

 I mentioned it in our post about how to write effective dunning emails, but your subject line is super important.

 It’s kind of like the curb appeal of a house (I’ve been watching a ton of HGTV lately).
 Have you ever driven down a road or community and all the houses look the same?
 They have the same colors, same yards and just look… generic.

 But then, you notice the one house that has an attention grabbing color, beautiful landscaping with exotic plants and tons of character?

 Well, your customer’s inbox is the street, and all those generic looking houses are the emails they get every day.
 Your welcome email needs to be the house with the amazing curb appeal if you want to stand out.

 The good thing is welcome emails have a couple of advantages over other types of emails.